 How long should new hire onboarding last?

-Onboarding new employees differ for each company and depend on an organization's size, culture, and industry.
+The process of onboarding new employees is different for each company and depends on an organization's size, culture, and industry.
 There are different time frames for employee onboarding processes that can last anywhere from one day to a year.
 To determine the best HR onboarding practice for your organization, be sure to collaborate with management whilst ensuring that you comply with labor laws for a successful staff onboarding process.

 Does the new hire need a "buddy" or mentor?